milvus-io/milvus/docs/design_docs/milvus_hybrid_ts_en.md

 # Hybrid Timestamp in Milvus

 In chapter [Milvus TimeSync Mechanism](./milvus_timesync_en.md), we have already known why we need TSO in Milvus.
-Milvus borrows the [TiKV's](https://github.com/tikv/tikv) implementation into TSO.
-So if you are interested in how TSO was implemented, you can look into the official documentation of TiKV.
+Milvus uses the [TiKV's](https://github.com/tikv/tikv) implementation into TSO.
+So if you are interested in how TSO is implemented, you can look into the official documentation of TiKV.

 This chapter will only introduce two points: